jan--f/mutt-config/README.markdown

     cd
     git clone https://jangingnicht@github.com/jangingnicht/mutt-config.git .mutt
     ln -s .mutt/muttrc .muttrc
+    cd .mutt
-    touch .mutt/alias #my alias file is excluded and mutt will be looking for it cd .mutt
+    touch alias #my alias file is excluded and mutt will be looking for it touch mailinglists #same as above
     git submodule init
     git submodule update

+and change the personell stuff in muttrc